linkerd/linkerd/linkerd/docs/protocol-http.md

 Header | Description
 ------ | -----------
-`l5d-dst-logical` | the logical name of the request as identified by linkerd `l5d-dst-concrete` | the concrete client name after delegation `l5d-dst-residual` | an optional residual path remaining after delegation `l5d-reqid` | a token that may be used to correlate requests in a callgraph across services and linkerd instances
+`l5d-dst-logical` | The logical name of the request as identified by linkerd.
+`l5d-dst-concrete` | The concrete client name after delegation.
+`l5d-dst-residual` | An optional residual path remaining after delegation.
+`l5d-reqid` | A token that may be used to correlate requests in a callgraph across services and linkerd instances.

 Applications are not required to forward these headers on downstream requests.